davideker/layout/README.md

-# HTML5 Azure Form Recognizer Layout API Results Formatter
+### HTML5 Azure Form Recognizer Layout API Results Formatter

 > **HTML5** utility that makes the **JSON** results of the [**Azure Form Recognizer Layout API**]("https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-layout") more comprehensible.
 The new version supports toggling read and page layout layers and tooltips that show the predictions and confidence level of each highlighted element.
----

-To format the results of an API call, manually or programatically replace the image source with a link to your document ...
+To format the results of an API call, manually or programatically, replace the image source with a link to your document ...

 ```html
 <img class='img' src="https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/media/contoso-invoice.png" onload="Initialize(this)"/>